-All enrolled students must be enrolled in the health care program provided by the University Health Services (UHS) and must carry hospitalization insurance (either through Harvard's student Blue Cross/Blue Shield Insurance Plan or a comparable The UHS fee is charged to all outside plan). students and cannot be waived.
-A fee for the Blue Cross/Blue Shield hospitalization plan automatically charged to all students; however, it may be waived upon request to the Student Insurance Billing Office by presenting proof of equivalent coverage under a parent's or spouse's The Student Insurance Billing insurance plan.
-Office is located in the Holyoke Center building on the University's Harvard Square campus in Cambridge.
+All enrolled students must be enrolled in the health care program provided by the University Health Services (UHS) and must carry hospitalization insurance (either through Harvard's student Blue Cross/Blue Shield Insurance Plan or a comparable outside plan).
+The UHS fee is charged to all students and cannot be waived.
+A fee for the Blue Cross/Blue Shield hospitalization plan automatically charged to all students; however, it may be waived upon request to the Student Insurance Billing Office by presenting proof of equivalent coverage under an alternative insurance plan.
+The Student Insurance Billing Office is located in the Holyoke Center building on the University's Harvard Square campus in Cambridge.
 The telephone number is (617) 495-2008.